aragon/AGPs/AGPs/AGP-1.md

 * If agreeable, an AGP Editor will assign the AGP a number (generally the PR number related to the AGP), move the proposal from Stage III to Stage IV by updating the status in the AGP, and merge your pull request.
 The AGP Editor will not unreasonably deny an AGP Stage IV status.
 * Reasons for denying Stage IV status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing concerns by reviewers, or not in compliance with AGP-1.

 **Templates**
 Below is a list of AGP templates for each track.
-Copy the template for the track your AGP is in and fill it out to submit the pull request with your AGP for review.
+Copy the template for the track your AGP is in, fill it out, and submit the pull request with your AGP for review.
 Sections marked as “required” in the template must be completed.
 Note that all proposals must be licensed CC-0.

-* aragonPM
 * Association
 * Finance
 * Meta
 * Proclamations
-* Technical Council

 ### Stage IV: Draft Proposal
 Once the first draft has been merged into the AGP repo, you may submit follow-up pull requests with further changes to your draft until such point as you believe the AGP to be mature and ready to proceed to Stage V. After a proposal in Stage IV has been thoroughly reviewed, you may request that an AGP Editor moves the proposal from Stage IV to Stage V.